replaceitem/carpet-discarpet/docs/pages/functions/react.md

 #### {output exceptions:}

+* Throws an exception on failure.
 * `missing_permissions`
-    - `50013` - The channel has "Add Reactions" disabled.
+    * `50013` - The channel has "Add Reactions" disabled.